nautobot/nautobot-app-firewall-models/docs/models.md

-# Models
+# Overview

-Modeling firewall objects can be quite complex and to provide as much flexibility as possible a nest approach has been taken.
-To also avoid downstream objects from being removed from Nautobot that then causes unexpected changes to a firewall policy EVERY many to many relationship is set so the child object cannot be deleted if it is used by a parent.
-For example an IPAddress used in an AddressObject that follows up the chain into a Policy, if someone was to try and delete this IPAddress Nautobot will prevent this from happening until either the relationship to the AddressObject is removed OR the AddressObject is deleted.
-This is to enforce a deliberate approach to managing objects and that you must first remove the object from it's parent before it can be deleted.
-In the below diagram you will see all models depicted and the furthest left if the most "parent" object with the each relationship that cascades down is a child of the parent to the left.
+This plugin follows hierarchical approach to the modeling of the firewall objects.
+The aim is to provide flexible framework for building firewall policies.

+Child objects associated to their parents via many-to-many relationship can be deleted only once the parent object is gone.
+This prevents accidental changes to firewall policies.

+For example, this would apply to an IP Address object used in an Address Object, which in turn is one of the descendants of a Policy object.
+That IP Address could NOT be deleted until of the below happened:

+* The relationships between IP Address and the Address Object is removed
+* The Address Object is deleted

+To reitarate, this acts as a protection mechanism to prevent unintentional object deletions.

 All the data models introduced by the Firewall plugin support the following Nautobot features: